 youth deserve a champion.

-Our story began in 2011, when Founder and President Brent Holsinger led two 21st Century Community Learning Center grants to support out-of-school learning programs for more than 1,000 students in Harrisonburg.
+Our story began in 2011, when Founder and Board Chairman Brent Holsinger led two 21st Century Community Learning Center grants to support out-of-school learning programs for more than 1,000 students in Harrisonburg.

 When those grants ended, Brent and his team had a choice to make: pack up and consider their work done, or keep fighting for every youth to have the opportunities they deserve.